-On the famous Rothschild Boulevard, in Tel-Aviv, this building was first as the private home of the Dizengoff family.
+On the famous Rothschild Boulevard, in Tel-Aviv, this building was first the private home of the Dizengoff family.
 Mr. Dizengoff, who turned into the first mayor of Tel-Aviv, in the long run, gave his property to turn into the principal craftsmanship historical center of the city.
 In any case, on May 14, 1948, the structure was changed over to arrange the most important occasion in Jewish history (in present-day times) – the declaration of independence of the State of Israel.
 The occasion took 22 minutes and the structure was later turned around to the civil craftsmanship exhibition hall.
-Anyway, decades later it's inside, was imitated as it was the point at which the state was pronounced, and in like manner it was named "the independence Hall".
-A guided visit at the site and appropriate valuation for the occasion is one of the most remarkable encounters while visiting Israel!.
+Anyway, decades later its inside, was imitated as it was the point at which the state was pronounced, and in like manner, it was named "the Independence Hall".
+A guided visit to the site and appropriate valuation for the occasion is one of the most remarkable encounters while visiting Israel!

 7. City of David

-The south part of the Temple Mount was first occupied by Canaanite, at the same time, it got not important from a Biblical perspective till king David conquered it and set up here the capital of his unified government and capital – Jerusalem.
-Albeit referred to today as "The City of David," this slant is actually the area of Biblical Jerusalem.
+The southern part of the Temple Mount was first occupied by Canaanites, at the same time, it got not important from a Biblical perspective till King David conquered it and set up here the capital of his unified government and capital – Jerusalem.
+Albeit referred to today as "The City of David," this slant is the area of Biblical Jerusalem.
 Various archeological endeavors have revealed layers from different periods, and a voyage through the City of David is "an absolute necessity" to any history and archaic exploration buff.

 exploring the underground tunnels, the secret spring will amaze you after walking all day in the old city of Jerusalem.